 San Siro, an enormous drafty beauty

-It can be windy and drafty sometimes and the grey concrete dominates, but still San Siro is one of the true European football temples you have to visit at least once in your life.
-Since the legendary Milan stadium will be demolished in a couple of years, you better don't wait too long.
-If you're there: take the famous cylinder stairs up or down.
-It's a beautiful sight, a flow of people which makes it look like the towers are moving itself.
-Once in, you can't avoid the magic of San Siro.
-A concrete colossus, but with a soul, thanks to it's unique architecture.
+It can be windy and drafty sometimes and the grey concrete dominates, but still, San Siro is one of the true European football temples you must visit at least once in your life.
+Since the legendary Milan stadium will be demolished in a few years, you better not wait too long.
+If you're there: Take the famous cylinder stairs up or down.
+It's a beautiful sight, a flow of people, making it look like the towers are moving.
+Once in, you can't help but feel the magic of San Siro.
+A concrete colossus, but with a soul, thanks to its unique architecture.

-What a visit to Milan makes even more attractive: a ticket for AC Milan or Inter is no problem.
-Even tickets for the derby between both arch rivals is easy to get, just as simple on their own website.
+One of the biggest reasons to visit Milan is the fact that getting a ticket for AC Milan or Inter is not a problem.
+Even tickets for the derby between both arch-rivals are easy to get, simply on their website.
 Don't forget your passport, it's mandatory in Italy.
-The Derby della Madonnina is an outstanding experience: fans of both teams are sitting brotherly on the long sides of the stadium, but the stands behind the goal are as fanatic as you'd expect.
-The curva's of both teams are filled with fireworks and beautiful banners.
+The Derby della Madonnina is an outstanding experience: Fans of both teams are sitting intertwined on the long sides of the stadium, but the stands behind the goal are as fanatic as you'd expect.
+The curvas of both teams are filled with fireworks and beautiful banners.

 Lovely paninis, great pizzas

-San Siro is on a stretched out, not very cosy area, surrounded by a couple of sober housing areas.
-The advantage is that you can always leave your car somewhere around, but typical football cafes are a rarity around the stadium (fan cafe Baretto 1957 is an exception).
-Luckily, on match days around San Siro there's a lot of souvenir stalls and food trucks.
+San Siro is in a stretched-out, not very cosy area.
+The advantage is that you can always leave your car somewhere, but typical football cafes are a rarity around the stadium (fan cafe Baretto 1957 is an exception).
+Luckily, on match days there are a lot of souvenir stalls and food trucks.
 It creates a real football atmosphere, and just like the Italian tradition, the culinary standards are high.
-The paninis and pizzas are affordable and very good, covered with good mozzarella and hams.
-Take your time before the match to enjoy some of the food and treat yourself with a football souvenir.
+The paninis and pizzas are affordable and very tasty, covered with good mozzarella and hams.
+Take your time before the match to enjoy some of the food and treat yourself to a football souvenir.

 Botinero, the restaurant of Javier Zanetti

-The newest asset of the football restaurant scene in Milan is from a living Inter legend, Javier Zanetti.
-Restaurant Botinero (Via San Marco 3) looks slick and is a beautiful mix of a classy restaurant en an enormous load of pictures and shoes of the biggest football legends, former Interisti and of course Zanetti himself.
-The ideal place to have lunch or dinner on match days, but make sure that you reserve a table: especially when Inter plays at home, they are quickly full.
+The newest asset of the football restaurant scene in Milan is from Inter legend Javier Zanetti.
+Restaurant Botinero (Via San Marco 3) looks slick and is a beautiful mix of a classy restaurant and an enormous amount of pictures and shoes of the biggest football legends, former Interisti and of course Zanetti himself.
+The ideal place to have lunch or dinner on match days, but make sure that you reserve a table: especially when Inter plays at home.

 Arena Civica Gianni Brera

-A real recommendation for football nostalgia in a weekend in Milan: the Arena Gianni Brera in the beautiful Parco Sempione in Milan, in walking distance of Botinero.
-A classical stadium from 1807 with a monumental façade, where among others Inter between 1930 and 1958 played its home matches.
-Through the museum in the main building you can visit the stadium, but since 2021 there is played football again as well: ASD Alcione Milano in the Serie D play there these days.
-A more beautiful place is hard to imagine.
+A real recommendation for football nostalgia at a weekend in Milan: the Arena Gianni Brera in the beautiful Parco Sempione in Milan, in walking distance of Botinero.
+A historical stadium from 1807 with a monumental facade, where Inter, among others, played its home games between 1930 and 1958.
+Through the museum in the main building, you can visit the stadium, but since 2021 football has been played here again: Serie D side ASD Alcione Milano has made it their home ground.
+It's hard to think of a more beautiful place.

 The bar of Alessandro Pistone

-Alessandro Pistone, former player of Internazionale, Everton and Newcastle United, has a good restaurant annex sandwich shop.
+Alessandro Pistone, a former player of Internazionale, Everton and Newcastle United, has a good restaurant/sandwich shop.
 Pistone himself stands behind the counter and is serving your food: Farinami at the Piazza della Trivulziana.

 Casa Milan

-A little north of San Siro is Casa Milan, a modern and fresh office building, that is the head quarters of the red and black club.
-It's in walking distance of the stadium, has a good fan store and a beautiful museum.
-As outdated as San Siro might feel sometimes, so top of the bill is Casa Milan.
+A little north of San Siro is Casa Milan, a modern and fresh office building.
+It's the headquarters of the red and black club.
+It's within walking distance of the stadium, has a good fan store and a beautiful museum.
+As outdated as San Siro might feel sometimes, Casa Milan will feel even more so.

 A fancy dinner next to San Siro